 Okay, so project management is essential.
 But, when it comes to finding the right solution for your startup, you may be thinking, “I have no earthly idea where to start.”
 There are several project management tools out there, each with their pros and cons, and each fit for different kinds of teams.

-Let’s run through some of our favorite tools and see which could be best for your startup.
+Let’s run through some of our favorite project management tools and see which could be best for your startup.

 Okay, so this one may be a little biased.
 But, we do believe that our two sister tools work seamlessly together to create the perfect PM tool for any sized business.